 There are a lot of concerts taking place in Chicago this month, but most of the performers are either pop, rock & roll, or country musicians.

-There will be quite a few opportunities to hear some of the best classical music in history, including the works of Tchaikovsky and Beethoven.
+There will be quite a few opportunities to hear some of the best classical music by some of the best-known composers.

 6. See More with a Chicago City Pass